Framework-R-D/phlex-design/doc/data_organization.rst

 ^^^^^^^^^^^^^^^^^

 Data products are distinct entities that encapsulate processed or raw data, separate from the algorithms :dune:`46 Algorithm-Data Separability`.
-Data products serve as the primary medium for communication between algorithms, ensuring seamless data exchange across processing steps :dune:`1.1 Algorithm Communication Via Data Products`.
+They serve as the primary medium for communication between algorithms, ensuring seamless data exchange across processing steps :dune:`1.1 Algorithm Communication Via Data Products`.
-Data products are associated with metadata and provenance information that describe how the data products were created :dune:`51 Provenance discovery`.
+They are associated with metadata and provenance information that describe how the data products were created :dune:`51 Provenance discovery`.
-They are not tied to specific hardware or algorithm implementations, ensuring independence and reproducibility :dune:`63 Independence from unique hardware characteristics`.
+They are not tied to specific hardware or algorithm implementations, ensuring independence and reproducibility :dune:`52.2 Independence from unique hardware characteristics`.
 They enable the framework to present data produced by one algorithm to subsequent algorithms, supporting iterative and chained processing workflows :dune:`9 Presenting data to subsequent algorithms`.

 Hierarchical and Flexible Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Data products are organized into user-defined datasets, families, and hierarchies, supporting varying levels of granularity (e.g., tracks, raw data, calibration outputs) :dune:`11.1 Definition of data products`, :dune: `11.2 Creation of data sets`, and :dune:`11.3 Definition of data families`.

-They can be unfolded into finer-grained units, enabling detailed analysis or reprocessing at different scales :dune: `.(STK #43).
+They can be unfolded into finer-grained units, enabling detailed analysis or reprocessing at different scales :dune:`20 Algorithms independent of framework interface`.

 Defining Data Product Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. todo:: Describe what defining data products means.

+Data product types are not defined by the framework.
 Framework users are expected to define their own data products :dune:`11.1 Definition of data products`.